HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/index.md

 For addressing common errors in installing and running the Domino REST API service, see [Troubleshooting](troubleshooting.md)

+## Limitations and constraints

+Outlines known limitations and important considerations for using the Domino REST API.
+To learn more, see [Limitations and constrains](limitation.md).

 ## Quick reference

 - [Standards](quickreference/standards.md) used by Domino REST API